vaib25vicky/awesome-mobile-security/README.md

 # awesome-mobile-security ![awesome](https://awesome.re/badge.svg)

- A curated list of Mobile Security materials and resources.

 Maintained by [@vaib25vicky](https://twitter.com/vaib25vicky) with contributions from the security and developer communities.

 ## Android